fhswf/eki-transformer-dev/README.md

-# Home of the Transformer Use Case of the eki Project
+# Transformer Use Case of the eki Project